folkhack/raspberry-pi-pwm-fan/readme.md

 pwm_fan_control --gpio 13
 ```

-**systemd Service GPIO Override:** If you're using this with a GPIO different than 18 you will want to update the
+**systemd Service GPIO Override** - If you're using this with a GPIO different than 18 you will want to update the
-systemd service to reference the correct gpio.
+systemd service to add the `--gpio` argument as-seen below:

 ```bash
 sudo nano /etc/systemd/system/
 # Replace "ExecStart=/usr/sbin/pwm_fan_control"
 #    with "ExecStart=/usr/sbin/pwm_fan_control --gpio 13"
 ```

+---

+### pigpio Instead of WiringPi

+I did try to port this over to the better-supported pigpio library as-seen on the [pigpio_refactor branch](/folkhack/raspberry-pi-pwm-fan/tree/pigpio_refactor).

+Unfortunately it resulted in consistent 5-10% CPU use on a Raspberry Pi 4 which was unacceptable for a simple use.
+The
+above branch is working but should be considered unsupported for the time being.

 ---